Home Contact Us FAQ's SiteMap

 Use when speed is greater priority over quality

-Use when the hiring manager wants to control processes of screening, interviewing and negotiating with candidates.
+Use when the hiring manager wants to control screening process, interviewing and negotiating with candidates.

 Retained executive search